vuongducphuong/documentation/content/applications/services/helpdesk/overview/reports.rst

 View and filter options
 =======================

-On any Odoo report, the view and filter options vary, depending on what data is being analyzed, measured, and grouped.
+On any Leansoft report, the view and filter options vary, depending on what data is being analyzed, measured, and grouped.
 See below for additional information on the available views for the *Helpdesk* reports.